bestxxt/SmartLedger/README.md

   <img src="imgs/Picture.png" alt="Picture.png" height="400">
 </div>

+- 🖥️ **Installable Fullscreen App**
+Can be added to your home screen and run in **fullscreen like a native app**  on iOS/macOS — no need to go through the App Store.
+Just open in Safari and "Add to Home Screen."

 - 💱 **Multi-Currency Support**
 Automatically detects and converts multiple currencies from input (voice, image, or text) — perfect for international usage or travel expense tracking.